wlzhao22/clecture/README.md

 ```

 ## Copyright Issue
 Any one who receives these slides and material is free to use them.
 BUT when one shows them in any form or in any situation, one should point out that "**they are designed by Wan-Lei Zhao from China**".
 By the way, I am looking for the collaborators who are willing to contribute to this project.
-For anyone who would like to join in the project, please contact with me via email stonescx@gmail.com.
+For anyone who would like to join in the project, please contact with me via email stonescx@gmail.com. **Please do start this project when either you find it useful or you actully use it in your lecture.**

 ## Exercises for the course
 The exercises are organized into a PDF file and can be found from the package.